 At Cauvin, we have set up a tasting panel to carry out organoleptic tests, which are complementary to our physico-chemical analyses.
 Selection and monitoring are the role of this panel made up of 10 people from different departments of the company.
 Trained in the techniques recommended by the International Olive Council, they guarantee the conformity and taste quality of our products.

 Our tips for a successful tasting

-How does our panel committee select products for our Oil Cellar?
-With sensitivity, technical advice and tips that make the difference, it shares its secrets with you.
+How does our panel select products for our Oil Cellar?
+With sensitivity, technical advice and tips that make the difference, it will share its secrets with you.
 Have your taste buds at the ready!

 The key elements of a successful tasting: olive oil as a practical example

 First of all, pay attention to any defects that could adversely affect the quality of the oil: rancidity, fustiness, mustiness, wineyness.
 These negative attributes characterise an olive oil that is not extra virgin.

 Then train yourself to identify the positive attributes: